kumc-bmi/grouse/etl_i2b2/CONTRIBUTING.md

 an early stage of development or the name and doctests are supposed to make the purpose obvious.

+  - *NOTE*: with static type annotations, the 79 character line length limit is awkward; hence we use 99 in `setup.cfg`.

   - *ISSUE*: Dan didn't realize until recently that PEP8 recommends triple double quotes over triple single quotes for docstrings.
 He's in the habit of using single quotes